A platform for information exchange, best practice, problem solving and peer support.

 The Data Management Plans (DMPs) Interest Group meets online via Zoom.
 The Group is facilitated by ARDC and open to anybody interested in DMPs, DMP tools and their effectiveness.
 The Group provides a forum for discussion about local DMP tools and approaches as well as international developments.

-We work with a community of eResearch and research data management support services within research organisations institutions and research infrastructure organisations to support data-related competency and capability building.
-We regularly hold state based roundtables and informals, events and webinars related to research data management.
+ARDC works with a community of eResearch and research data management support staff within research and research infrastructure organisations to support data-related competency and capability building.
+We regularly hold state-based roundtables related to research data management in a number of the capital cities.
+For more information see the roundtables in NSW, QLD, SA, VIC/TAS, WA.

 A group building a sustainable community that benefits research software engineers, and ultimately contributes to more efficient and reproducible research.